The Control Panel empowers product admins to directly manage various settings and monitor capacity of SFTP servers connected to Adobe Campaign.

 The Control Panel is only open to product admins of our current customers who have Adobe Campaign hosted on AWS.
-Note that hybrid environments are not yet supported.

 If you’re not an admin, but would like access, please contact your product admin to help add you as an admin.

 Control Panel is restricted to Admin users.
 Learn more.